 I won’t go into the debate about the first two in this specific post, but I want to add my two cents on what I think about word count and how one should treat that.

-First let’s dig deeper into our methology.
+First, let’s dig deeper into our methodology.

-At Hekkup, we have keyword research system where we start by extracting all possible keywords and sorting them into keyword groups.
+At Hekkup, we have a keyword research system where we start by extracting all possible keywords and sorting them into keyword groups.

-After we’ve figured out all topics we will cover on that site, we google the most searched for keyword of that keyword group (in incognito, of course!).
+After we’ve figured out all topics we will cover on that site, we google the most-searched-for keyword of that keyword group (in incognito, of course!).